stevencombs/retrocombs.github.io/_posts/mega65/2021-08-28-build-mega65tools-mac.md

 4. Save the file.
 5. Return to step #19 in the previous section.

+## Update and build repository

+{**UPDATE: 2021-08-29**} It is not necessary delete the entire folder and execute these steps when an update is available.
+Thanks again to Gurce, below are the instructions for both an Intel and M1 Mac.

+1) Return to the `mega65-tools` directory using the command: `cd ~/mega65-tools`.
+2) For M1 Macs, use the command, `git stash`.
+Git will preserve (stash) the M1 `Makefile` tweaks and revert to original `Makefile`.
+3) Use the command, `git pull` to pull the latest source files.
+4) Use the command `git checkout fixes` to switch to the 'fixes' branch.
+5) For M1 Macs, use the command `git stash pop` to re-apply the  `Makefile` modifications.
+6) Build the commands using: `make bin/mega65_ftp.osx` and `make bin/m65.osx`.

+Once complete, the most recent versions of the mega65-tools are ready to use.

 ## Determine which USB serial device connection

 There are two ways to determine the USB serial port that connects the MEGA65 to the Mac.
 The first way is to use the command line and the second way is to open the user friendly *M65 Connect* application.